Andrzej Lepper: Political career

-For two years (1978–1980) he was a member of the Polish United Workers' Party (PZPR), Poland's equivalent of a formal communist party during the Polish People's Republic (PRL; 1947–1989).
+For two years (1978–1980), he was a member of the Polish United Workers' Party (PZPR), Poland's equivalent of a formal communist party during the Polish People's Republic (PRL; 1947–1989).
 In 1992 Lepper formed his own political party, an organisation of economically struggling farmers like himself, naming it Samoobrona (lit. 'self-defence'; SO).

-The first time Lepper rose to a position of political leadership was in the summer 1991, when he organized and led a farmer protest movement against the disastrous economic conditions in Polish agriculture and lack of state assistance to those impoverished by the ongoing capitalist transition.
+The first time Lepper rose to a position of political leadership was in the summer of 1991, when he organised and led a farmer protest movement against the disastrous economic conditions in Polish agriculture and lack of state assistance to those impoverished by the ongoing capitalist transition.
 Already back then, Lepper was considering proposing an alternative economic system to the capitalist one.
-The voivodeships of Zamość and Koszalin became important centres of mobilizations around the issue of rural poverty and over-indebtedness.
-In Zamość, a protest committee was founded on 10 July, while on 27 July, the first iteration of Samoobrona, the Communal Agricultural Self-Defense Committee (Gminny Komitet Samoobrony Rolnictwa) was founded in Lepper's home village of Darłowo.
+The voivodeships of Zamość and Koszalin became important centres of mobilisations around the issue of rural poverty and over-indebtedness.
+In Zamość, a protest committee was founded on 10 July, while on 27 July, the first iteration of Samoobrona, the Communal Agricultural Self-Defence Committee (Gminny Komitet Samoobrony Rolnictwa), was founded in Lepper's home village of Darłowo.

 Rural protests quickly spread and attracted the attention and support of major rural trade unions, such as the Rural Solidarity.
 The regional president of Rural Solidarity in West Pomerania, Zbigniew Obrocki, coordinated protests together with the newly created movements and invited several representatives of the local protest committees in Zamość and Darłowo to join the Rural Solidarity's strike based on occupying the Sejm building on 5 October 1991.
 The representatives invited by Obrocki included Lepper, as a representative of the striking farmers of Darłowo.
 This action was considered very successful because of how much media coverage and support it gained, and soon divisions emerged between the representatives based on the protest methods.
-Rural Solidarity wanted to preserve their official and civil image by keeping to peaceful protests, while the group organized against Lepper insisted on more confrontational measures.
+Rural Solidarity wanted to preserve their official and civil image by keeping to peaceful protests, while the group organised against Lepper insisted on more confrontational measures.
 As Gazeta Wyborcza reported on 11 October:

 We came here [in front of Sejm] to discuss agricultural problems, not to demand anything.
 We don't want to organize a revolt, the peasants aren't going to demonstrate with pitchforks!", [Protest Committee leaders] told journalists at a press conference held yesterday [October 10, 1990].
 Nevertheless, profound differences between the demonstrators became apparent at the press conference.
-Some of them, mainly from the Koszalin voivodship (where a protest committee has been active since July), publicly stated that they did not believe in the effectiveness of these peaceful methods: "The government will only give in when there is bloodshed and dead bodies.
+Some of them, mainly from the Koszalin voivodeship (where a protest committee has been active since July), publicly stated that they did not believe in the effectiveness of these peaceful methods: "The government will only give in when there is bloodshed and dead bodies.
 The only solution is to show them our strength and invade the city".
 It was in an electric atmosphere that the press conference ended, without the protest committee being able to specify how long it will be prepared to wait for the government to enter into negotiations.